 - 8.1.
-The following is a non-exhaustive list of those items which are considered the greatest risks to the success of this exercise: - Planning consent There is a risk of the Preferred Bidder failing to secure planning consent on the Leighton Grange Farm site.
-This has been dealt with contractually by allowing the Council to either oblige the Preferred Bidder to propose a Revised Project Plan or to terminate the Contract at that point.
-A pre-application meeting has been undertaken with regard to the site at Leighton Grange, information from which has been made available to all bidders for them to assess the likelihood of gaining planning permission, should they use our site.

-- Non-performance by the Preferred Bidder during construction In the event that the Preferred Bidder's construction is delayed, they will still be contractually obliged to accept delivery of the Council's combined food and garden waste and, if they are unable to process it at the new facility, they will haul it to another suitable recycling facility at no additional cost until the new facility is operational. - Non-performance by the Preferred Bidder during operation Suitable contractual obligations introduced to safeguard the Council's position in the event the Preferred Bidder's performance is below standard or non-existent.
+The following is a non-exhaustive list of those items which are considered the greatest risks to the success of this exercise: - Ground conditions (Lot 1) To reduce feasibility costs, should Cabinet choose not to proceed with this project, the Council's information supplied to bidders on the Council's site has been limited to a desktop survey and an opportunity for bidders to conduct a site visit and undertake investigations and ground surveys of their own.
+As with all developments on land where no detailed ground surveys have been undertaken, there is a risk that the Lot 1 bidders will build this risk into their pricing structure or attempt to pass this risk on to the Council via the contract.
+As a green field site, this approach was seen to be proportionate to the risk. - Planning consent (Lot 1) There is a risk of the winning contractor failing to secure planning consent on their chosen site.
+This has been dealt with contractually by allowing the Council to either oblige the contractor to propose a Revised Project Plan or to terminate the contract at that point.
+A pre-application meeting has been undertaken with regard to the Council offered site at Leighton Grange, information from which has been made available to bidders for them to assess the likelihood of gaining planning permission, should they use our site. - Non-performance by contractor during construction (Lot 1) In the event that the contractor's construction is delayed, they will still be contractually obliged to accept delivery of the Council's waste and, if they are unable to process it at the site, they will haul it to another suitable recycling facility at their own cost until the target facility is operational. - Non-performance by contractor during operation Suitable contractual obligations introduced to safeguard the Council's position.